-Like most of her musical heroes, Sarahbeth Taite knew that she was going to be an artist as a young age.
-It all started back in Fort Collins, CO when she would climb up on the piano bench beside her Grandmother at the age of 5.
+Like most of her musical heroes, Sarahbeth Taite knew she was going to be an artist from a young age.
+It all started in Fort Collins, Colorado, when she climbed up on the piano bench beside her grandmother at age five.

-Her interest was so strong, her parents decided she should take lessons.
-Years later one of her piano teachers gave her a guitar to tinker around with over the weekend and Sarahbeth came back a multi-instrumentalist on Monday with a few songs already under her belt.
-Little did she know that in 2016 she would be sitting down to co-write with Mark D. Sanders on a pre-loved guitar she was drawn to at Corner Music in Nashville, TN.
-That same guitar belonged to the Hall of Famer complete with a note of encouragement to the next owner and a list of hit songs written on the guitar, including “I Hope You Dance”.
+Sarahbeth’s interest in music was so strong that her parents decided she should take piano lessons.
+Years later, her teacher loaned her a guitar, and Sarahbeth became back a multi-instrumentalist over the course of a weekend.
+Little did she know that in 2016, she would be sitting down to co-write with Mark D. Sanders on a pre-loved guitar she was drawn to at Corner Music in Nashville.
+That same guitar belonged to the Hall of Famer, complete with a note of encouragement to the next owner and a list of hit songs written on the guitar, including “I Hope You Dance.”

-So how'd she get to Nashville?
-She begged her parents for a trip to Music City for her 14th birthday, so that she could attend an NSAI songwriter's workshop.
-Her parents, recognizing her talent and dedication, took her and that resulted in her very first publishing deal with Green Hills Music Group.
-Sarahbeth’s drive kicked in even harder as she enrolled in online high school to be able to make the journey back and forth to Nashville to write.
-Sarahbeth’s talent and charisma kept growing and she soon landed her second publishing deal with Hall of Fame Songwriter, Kye Fleming, and SESAC writer of the year, Catt Gravitt where she intensely began developing her artistry.
-It was clear she should make the move to Nashville, so she drove her blue Chevy Silverado from Colorado to Nashville at 17 to continue the pursuit of her dream.
-Sarahbeth signed with Sea Gayle Management soon after and things have been ramping up ever since.
+So, how'd Sarahbeth get to Nashville?
+She begged her parents for a trip to Music City for her 14th birthday so that she could attend an NSAI songwriter's workshop.
+Her parents, recognizing her talent and dedication, agreed to take her to Nashville, and that workshop led to her first publishing deal with Green Hills Music Group.
+After signing her pub deal, Sarahbeth enrolled in online high school to be able to make the journey back and forth to Nashville to write.